viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 ![Social Media Posting App](/assets/posting-app-thumbnail.JPG)

 A Google Sheets application created for an organic promotion in Facebook groups.
-Creates a calendar for posting contents in groups, shares data across tabs for easier workflow, gathers data, connects to Bitly API to create bitly link used to analyse reach of the campaign.
-Supports optional advertisement content if group accepts ads and replacing a Facebook group functionality.
+The app creates a calendar for posting contents in groups, shares data across tabs for easier workflow, gathers data, connects to Bitly API to create bitly link used to analyse reach of the campaign.
+App supports optional advertisement content if group accepts ads and replacing a Facebook group functionality.

 Multiple volunteers across the world used this app to promote yoga related content in their countries.

 App: [Posting App on Google Sheets][posting-app]